Quick answer

 Lead intake should collect what dispatch actually uses: cooling or heating issue, system type, system age, emergency versus routine, thermostat symptoms, same-day need, city or neighborhood, and preferred callback window.
 KAJ helps align those questions on forms and call scripts with what appears on the site and GBP—see GEO for HVAC contractors for entity-friendly summaries.

 Visibility (including Local SEO) helps qualified discovery.
 Reputation Ops helps you look active and trusted after discovery—review cadence, responses, GBP posts, and proof.
-Speed-to-Lead helps you convert the inquiry when the call, form, or message arrives.
-The three paths stay parallel under Contractor Ops; none should swallow the others.
-For core service context, see KAJ Visibility and the HVAC contractor Visibility hub.
+The internal intake process still matters after discovery, but this page focuses on the two KAJ service pillars: Visibility and Reputation Ops.
+For core service context, see KAJ Visibility services and the HVAC contractor Visibility hub.

 What this is not